 Keeping -mindepth 1 in the directory-only view removes the starting directory from the result set.

-Use -ls for a human-readable audit, and use -print0 instead of newline output when the result will be passed to another command that must handle unusual file names safely.
+Use -ls for a human-readable audit, and use -print0 instead of newline output when another command must receive paths that may contain spaces or newlines.